xcfsdf/universal-pokemon-randomizer/randomizer/readme.txt

     particularly significant.
   * The items that it is possible for Pokemon to hold in the wild, and in certain situations the items that Pokemon given to you are holding.
+  * The Pokemon that are traded to you by in-game NPCs (as opposed to trades with real people)
+  * The items you pick up off the ground, from either item balls or hidden spots.

 How To Use
 ----------